 3 credits.
+Prerequisites: Edu 150, Edu 200, permission of instructor, or non-degree status.
 This course focuses on teaching students with special needs in general education classrooms.
 Understanding the nature and characteristics of learning and behavior problems, instructional strategies, differentiated learning, education regulations, and modifications for specific categories of disability are covered.